DmitriyMih/TestTaskLayout/README.md

-# Unity UI Layout & Animation
+# Unity UI Layout & Splash Screen Flow

-This repository contains a small Unity project demonstrating:
+This repository contains a Unity 6.2 project demonstrating a clean and minimal approach to portrait UI layout and splash screen initialization.

+The project focuses on:
-- adaptive UI layout (portrait mode)
+- adaptive portrait UI layout
-- simple, modular UI animation logic based on Animator

-The focus of the project is **clean Animator control without complex Animator transitions**.
+- simple splash screen flow
+- dependency injection via VContainer
+- centralized scene management via a catalog (no hardcoded scene strings)

 ---

 ## How to run
-1. Open the project in **Unity 2022 and the future**
+1. Open the project in **Unity 6.2**
 2. Open the scene: Assets/Scenes/SplashScreen.unity
 3. Press **Play**